-He was post-war Kraków’s bogeyman, proven guilty of committing six murders and two murder attempts, but most likely there were many more victims.
-Władysław Mazurkiewicz, hanged in January 1957, was the hero of Krzysztof Kąkolewski’s excellent features in his lifetime, and, many years after death, he became the main character of Cezary Łazarewicz’s book Elegant Murderer.
+He was post-war Kraków’s bogeyman, proven guilty of committing six murders and two attempted murders, but there were most likely many more victims.
+Władysław Mazurkiewicz, who was hanged in January 1957, was featured in Krzysztof Kąkolewski’s excellent works in his lifetime, and, many years after death, he became the main character of Cezary Łazarewicz’s book Elegant Murderer.
 Unfortunately, Krzysztof Lang’s film, made two years after the feature’s premiere, will not repeat its success.
-It lacks narrative zest and a well-thought construction, but above all… a protagonist.
+It lacks narrative zest and a well-thought-out structure but above all… a protagonist.

-The problem is that what works for Mann, despite being introduced over two decades ago, does not work in Sleep Darling for even a short while.
-The Poles did not find the key, thanks to which the serial killer’s story and the one about the origin of evil would coalesce with the narrative about the corrupted post-war Kraków and the ‘dirty cops’ serving in the secret political police.
-In effect, Mazurkiewicz’s story becomes merely a prelude for the policeman’s, who does not bow to the communist regime’s notables and pursues the truth at any cost.
+The problem is that what worked for Mann, despite being introduced over two decades ago, does not work in Sleep Darling for even a short while.
+The Poles did not find the key thanks to which the serial killer’s story and the one about the origin of evil would coalesce with the narrative about the corrupted post-war Kraków and the ‘dirty cops’ serving in the secret political police.
+In effect, Mazurkiewicz’s story becomes merely a prelude to the policeman’s, who does not bow to the communist regime’s notables and pursues the truth at any cost.

-Sleep Darling changes from being a serial killer’s portrait into a crime postcard from the past, which offers space for corrupted judges and dirty investigators concealing Mazurkiewicz’s actions, as well as for some attractive femme fatales.
+Sleep Darling changes from being a serial killer’s portrait into a crime postcard from the past, which offers space for corrupted judges and dirty investigators to conceal Mazurkiewicz’s actions, as well as for some attractive femme fatales.

 When animating this noir landscape on screen, the filmmakers forgot about sketching incisive portraits of the main characters.
-Mazurkiewicz is introduced in the first scene as an unprofessional murderer, who almost butchers his killer mission and does not change too much later on, because Chyra’s character is neither terrifying nor likeable; in fact, not even ambiguous.
-Instead of a demonic criminal mastermind like Hannibal Lecter, we only get a lost smarty-pants, able to pay off to whoever the situation demands.
+Mazurkiewicz is introduced in the first scene as an unprofessional murderer who almost bungles his first kill and does not change too much later on, because Chyra’s character is neither terrifying nor likeable; in fact, not even ambiguous.
+Instead of a demonic criminal mastermind like Hannibal Lecter, we only get a lost smarty-pants, able to pay off whoever the situation demands.

 The character played by Tomasz Schuchardt, another stellar actor, does not present himself much better.
-His idealistic policeman winds up to be lifeless.
-Rather than a flesh and blood character, he is treated as a handy figure, able to walk the viewers by the hand through the story’s (limited) intricacies.
+His idealistic policeman ends up lifeless.
+Rather than a flesh and blood character, he is treated as a useful figure, able to walk the viewers by the hand through the story’s (limited) intricacies.

 Sleep Darling does not tap into its hidden potential.
-It is a shame, especially because of Adam Sikora’s stylish photos and an outstanding cast, whose talents were put to good use.
-Even actors as brilliant as Andrzej Chyra and Tomasz Schuchardt are not able to obscure Sleep Darling’s dramatic deficiencies.
+It is a shame, especially because of Adam Sikora’s stylish shots and an outstanding cast whose talents were wasted here.
+Even actors as brilliant as Andrzej Chyra and Tomasz Schuchardt are not able to overcome Sleep Darling’s dramatic deficiencies.
 This is also the case of the supporting actors: the congenial Andrzej Grabowski and the touching Arkadiusz Jakubik add to Lang’s film’s charm and steal the show temporarily, but are not capable of breathing life into it.